 Bonus income is also considered W-2 wages, so for high earners the tax can increase quickly.
-The tax being mandatory for W-2 employees while self-employed people may opt into the plan and payroll tax.
+The tax is mandatory for W-2 employees while self-employed people may choose to opt into the plan and payroll tax.

 In addition to the self-employed, who else can avoid the payroll tax?
 Well, the legislation wisely allows people who have planned ahead and already own LTC Insurance to apply for a payroll tax exemption from their employer beginning in October.
 Consider this a "private" option for long-term care insurance.

 Under current rules in order to opt-out of the payroll tax, Washington state residents will need to secure LTC Insurance coverage by November 1st of 2021.